Potential-Luttuce/michaBella/README.md

  - Really focus on github.io link

  > 2020 Page
- - Start adding content layout to #maine-paigeContainer >  #pageContent section of page Do this via js oncload() function for html like laert in home page..
+ - Make buttons into long sweet alert
  - - Image than short description of event / day.
  ---  Brings you to custom sweet alert with mreo info / breakdown of the thing